-As noted, there is not nearly as much litigation in these bioeconomy areas as there is in more common areas like medical malpractice and personal injury.
+As noted, there is not nearly as much litigation in these bioeconomy areas as in more common areas like medical malpractice and personal injury.
 In the bioeconomy, there are very few, if any, good experts who derive even a substantial part of their livelihood from testimony in legal proceedings.
-Many of the really good experts are not as experienced in depositions or courtroom settings as other experts may be, so selecting the right expert in a particular case involves the attorney addressing several matters initially.
-The obvious first inquiry is whether the professional has that specialized education, experience and skills about the particular subject in question.
-Not everyone who is familiar with one facet of a process or industry is familiar with all facets.
-Second, as in any case, the attorney needs to determine whether the expert has the ability to communicate well and articulate industry-specific knowledge.
-Those with knowledge that cannot communicate on a level the untrained can grasp, are not helpful.
-Third, the attorney should determine whether the potential expert has any actual or even perceived conflicts.
-Again, these industries have far fewer experts than most and it is not uncommon for the top experts to have a breadth of previous engagements with many companies.
+Many of the outstanding experts are not as experienced in depositions or courtroom settings as other experts may be, so selecting the right expert in a particular case involves the attorney addressing several matters initially.
+The first inquiry is whether the professional has specialized education, experience, and skills.
+Not everyone familiar with one facet of a process or industry is aware of all aspects.
+Second, as in any case, the attorney must determine whether the expert can communicate well and articulate industry-specific knowledge.
+Those with knowledge they cannot share on a level the untrained can grasp are not helpful.
+Third, the attorney should determine whether the potential expert has actual or perceived conflicts.
+Again, these industries have far fewer experts than most, and it is not uncommon for the top experts to have a breadth of previous engagements with many companies.

-Large renewable energy and biochemical consulting firms like ours certainly have experts in more common areas like biofuels, biomaterials, biomass, biomass power, bio-based chemicals, biotechnologies and renewable fuels and chemicals in general.
-Our clean energy experts are part of a larger, multidisciplinary group of green energy consultants with a wide variety of expertise in more specialized areas like biomass production, financial due diligence, organic synthesis, fuel additives, ethanol gas, biodiesel fuel including algae biofuels, solid state and industrial fermentation, green energy grants, ag biotech, agricultural waste, alcohol fuels, alternative proteins and animal-free products, sustainable foods, beverage fermentation, biocatalysis, biodiesel conversion, biogas production, biomass power, carbon intensity, co2 utilization, combined heat & power, Fischer-Tropsch technology, food waste, hydrothermal carbonization, industrial enzymes, landfill management, microbial fermentation, organic synthesis, plastic pyrolysis, plastic recycling, plastic waste, pyrolysis oil, reactor design, renewable identification number, the Renewable Fuel Standard (rfs2), solid recovered fuels, torrefaction and torrefied biomass, waste to energy, and waste-to-hydrogen.
-Finally, members and strategic partners of these green energy consulting firms should also have the availability to do things like engineering, technical feasibility studies and techno-economic analysis, due diligence, and feasibility studies, and provide expert witness testimony, and should have the contacts to assist with renewable energy finance, accounting, plant safety and insurance, legal, and virtually any other services related to the bioeconomy.
+Large renewable energy and biochemical consulting firms like ours certainly have experts in more common areas like biofuels, biomaterials, biomass, biomass power, bio-based chemicals, biotechnologies, and renewable fuels and chemicals in general.
+Our clean energy experts are part of a larger, multidisciplinary group of green energy consultants with a wide variety of expertise in more specialized areas like biomass production, financial due diligence, organic synthesis, fuel additives, ethanol gas, biodiesel fuel including algae biofuels, solid-state and industrial fermentation, green energy grants, ag-biotech, agricultural waste, alcohol fuels, alternative proteins and animal-free products, sustainable foods, beverage fermentation, biocatalysis, biodiesel conversion, biogas production, biomass power, carbon intensity, co2 utilization, combined heat & power, Fischer-Tropsch technology, food waste, hydrothermal carbonization, industrial enzymes, landfill management, microbial fermentation, organic synthesis, plastic pyrolysis, plastic recycling, plastic waste, pyrolysis oil, reactor design, renewable identification number, the Renewable Fuel Standard (rfs2), solid recovered fuels, torrefaction and torrefied biomass, waste to energy, and waste-to-hydrogen.
+Finally, members and strategic partners of these green energy consulting firms should also have the availability to do things like engineering, technical feasibility studies, techno-economic analysis, due diligence, and feasibility studies, provide expert witness testimony, and should have the contacts to assist with renewable energy finance, accounting, plant safety and insurance, legal, and virtually any other services related to the bioeconomy.

 Federal Rules of Evidence and applicable state rules.